 - few grinds of black pepper

-- Dice the squash then steam until tender, around 10min.
-Allow to cool a little then blend to a puree.
+- Dice the squash then steam until tender, around 10 min.
+Allow to cool a little then mash or blend until relatively smooth.

 - Put the flour, baking powder, salt and ginger in a food processor and pulse a couple time to mix.

-- Add the butter, cheese, buttermilk, pepper and squash puree and pulse until combined but try not to overmix.
+- Add the butter (cut in small pieces), cheese, buttermilk, pepper and squash and pulse until combined but try not to overmix.
 If you don't have a food processor, you can cut the butter in with a pastry cutter then mix the rest in by hand.